REPRODUCTION -1

 Reptiles and birds lay eggs, which hatch and develop into an adult reptile or bird after a number of processes.

-Mammals like other animals have specialized structure called reproductive organs (gonads).
-Which are responsible for production of gametes.
+Mammals, like other animals, have specialized structures called reproductive organs (gonads) which are responsible for production of gametes.

 GAMETE FORMATION

-Gametes are haploid cells which fuse to form a zygote in the sexual reproduction.
+Gametes are haploid cells which fuse to form a zygote in sexual reproduction.

 Both male and female humans produce gametes.
-The process of production of gamete is known as Gametogenesis
+The process of production of gametes is known as gametogenesis.

 This is the production of eggs in the ovary.
 Production of ova is not continuous throughout one’s lifetime.
-The production of egg cells (primary ova) occurs during the foetus development.
-But only 400 – 500 (primary ova) develop to maturity during the active reproductive age of the female.
+The production of egg cells (primary ova) occurs during the fetus development.
+But only 400 – 500 primary ova develop to maturity during the active reproductive age of the female.

 STRUCTURE OF SPERM AND OVA

 1. SPERM CELL: Is an extremely small cell.
-It has three district regions
+It has three distinct regions:

 The head

 The head is flat and oval in shape.
-It contains nucleus which are contains hereditary materials (DNA).
+It contains the nucleus which contains hereditary materials (DNA).

 The middle piece